Personal profile

-Lesley qualified as an Occupational Therapist in 1997 and worked in the NHS for 20 years alongside people of all ages who had physical/mental health/learning disabilities.
-Two secondment opportunities enabled her to work alongside TEWV, and then Middlesbrough Council to co-produce and deliver training to a wide range of health professionals, and to conduct evaluation and strategies to meet future training needs.
+Prior to joining AskFuse, Lesley qualified as an Occupational Therapist in 1997 and worked in the NHS for 20 years alongside people of all ages who had physical/mental health/learning disabilities.
+She also worked in research delivery for the NHS in the Tees Esk and Wear Valleys NHS Foundation Trust (TEWV) and facilitated research placements for Occupational Therapy and Nursing students.
+She was seconded to TEWV training and to Middlesbrough Council to co-produce, deliver training and conduct evaluation and strategies to meet future staff training needs.

 Post Grad Cert.
 Health Research Methods (Qualitative and Quantitative), Durham University